 Additional country comparisons.
-Table 5 and Figure 4 summarize our analysis for African countries with pairs of samples disseminated by IPUMS-International (April 2015).
+Table 5 and Figure 4 summarize our analysis for African countries with pairs of samples currently disseminated by IPUMS-International.
 Nearly perfect coherence is attained by six sets of samples-those for Burkina Faso, Kenya, Morocco, South Africa, Tanzania and Zambia.
-These show a mean difference of less than one percentage point, $R^2 => .93$ , and less than +/-0.08 deviation from unity for regression coefficients.
+These show a mean difference of less than one percentage point, $R^2 => .93$, and less than +/-0.08 deviation from unity for the regression coefficients.
 A second group-with mean differences slightly greater and coefficients slightly larger-characterize pairs for Ghana, Malawi, Nigeria PES, and Uganda.
-A third cluster with coefficients showing substantial departures from one and wide ranging mean differences is made up of pairs of samples for Cameroon, Guinea, Liberia, Nigeria GHS, and Senegal.
+A third cluster- Cameroon, Guinea, Liberia, Nigeria GHS, and Senegal-show coefficients substantially different from one and wide ranging mean differences.

-Digit attraction for single years of age, which has little to do with the quality or coherence of census design or execution, explains much of the deviation in statistical coherence.
-The distortion is accentuated when censuses are taken more than ten years apart, as in the case of all pairs of African samples with correlations below .93 analysed in this paper.
+Digit attraction in ages, which has little to do with the quality or coherence of census design or execution, explains much of the deviation in statistical coherence.
+The distortion is accentuated when censuses are taken more than ten years apart, as in the case of all African samples analysed in this paper with correlations below .93.

-Mali.
 Take the case of Mali, for example.
-As Table 5 indicates, the three most recent censuses are conducted eleven years apart and the level of digit attraction is high with Whipple total indices exceeding 3.0.
-Shifting the year of birth back one year for the 1998 census and two years for the 2009 enumeration to synchronize the zero digit for age in the three censuses doubles R to .91, lifts the regression coefficient within .03 of unity and shrinks the 95% confidence interval by two-thirds.
+As Table 5 indicates, the three most recent censuses were conducted eleven years apart and the level of digit attraction is high with Whipple total indices exceeding 3.0.
+Shifting the year of birth back one year for the 1998 census and two years for the 2009 enumeration to synchronize digit attraction in the three censuses doubles R2 to .91, lifts the regression coefficient within .03 of unity and shrinks the 95% confidence interval by twothirds.
 The Malian microdata are certainly "fit for use" if number of publications is our yard-stick.
-The IPUMS-International bibliography yields 18 citations referencing Mali, including three chapters in the recently released Continuity and Change in Sub-Saharan African Demography (Clifford O. Odimegwu and John Kekovole, eds.) and a chapter in World Population and Human Capital in the Twenty-First Century (Wolfgang Lutz, William P. Butz and Samir K.C., eds.).
+The IPUMS-International bibliography yields 18 citations referencing Mali, including three chapters in the recently released Continuity and Change in Sub-Saharan African Demography (Clifford O. Odimegwu and John Kekovole, eds.) and a chapter in World Population and Human Capital in the Twenty-First Century (Wolfgang Lutz, William P. Butz and Samir K.C., eds.).4